parkertomatoes/demo-parade/README.md

 This went on for an hour before I realized, this random demo should be the whole thing.
 I built a gallery with back, random forward buttons, the title of each demo, and a link back to the pouet page.
 An `<input>` with `<datalist>` served as a good enough search bar to look demos up by title.

+## Speeding Up The Boot Time

+V86 boots FreeDOS remarkably fast - in just a few seconds, vs. my memories of waiting a minute or two for the bootup screen to test the RAM and honk the floppy drive like a horn.
+But it would spike my dopamine a bit better if I didn't have to wait between clicks.

+Luckily, v86 has a save state API which dumps and restores RAM.
+I rigged the website to save the state two seconds after the emulation started - just before startup finished.

+The result is 8MB, which is big but will compress well with gzip.
+Now, right after starting emulation, it loads the save

 ## One Last Task - Attribution

 At this point, I realized there really needs to be a link on each demo to the author's page.
 So, I wrote one last script to augment the demo list with the author using the original data dump.
 But it turns out the "author" field is pretty complicated:
  * The demos can have one or more groups
  * The demos can have one or more people in "credits"
  * If nothing else, the demo has an uploader

+But, no matter what, someone gets credited now.

 ## Wrapping Up